 DIS-PLAY leaves the art product in its actual hybrid form, in which inspiration, artistic work, life and materialized form of thought interweave as an interactive, artistic discourse of practice rather than its portrayal, its representation, or even its archiving

-DIS-PLAY has been exhibited at Städtische Galerie Hannover (GER), Kunstverein Hannover (GER), at the pub Bube in Leipzig (GER) and will be exhibited at OPAF (TheOtherPlacesArtFair) in Los Angeles (USA) in March 2019 and at Billy Jacob Projects in April this year.
+DIS-PLAY has been exhibited at Städtische Galerie Hannover (GER), Kunstverein Hannover (GER), at the pub Bube in Leipzig (GER) and at TheOtherPlacesArtFair (OPAF) in Los Angeles (USA) and will be exhibited at Billy Jacob Projects in August this year.

 It is created by Delia Jürgens, Tarik Kentouche and Jessica Dillon.